 Acquisition price: $1.35 billion

-ClickSoftware is a platform for managing field service operations, making it easy for customers to handle their field service functioning more efficiently.
+ClickSoftware is a platform for managing field service operations, making it easy for customers to operate their field service more efficiently.

-By acquiring ClickSoftware, Salesforce was able to enhance its abilities in the field service management space and offer solutions for supervising field service teams.
+By acquiring ClickSoftware, Salesforce enhanced its abilities in field service management and offered solutions for supervising field service teams.

 What came after the acquisition: Investments have been made in advanced scheduling and location technology since the acquisition.